-Our members are assigned one 12-hour shift per week and a 24-hour shift once a month on a weekend.
+Our members are assigned one 12-hour shift per week and one 12-hour shift once a month on a weekend.
 There are situations when this is not feasible and other scheduling arrangements are made.

 Do I have to spend 12 hours in the ambulance building every week?

-No. During our shifts we are at home gardening, playing with kids, having dinner with friends, and engaging in other activities no different than any other day.
+No. During our shifts we are at home engaging in regular activities no different than any other day.
 If there is a medical emergency in town, our pagers go off.
 We get into our cars and drive to the ambulance building where we meet the rest of the crew.

 I have a full-time job.
 Could I make it work?

 Many of our volunteers have full time jobs.
-The shifts usually are 7am to 7pm or 7pm to 7am.
-Call volume is lower in the evening hours, and very low after midnight.
+The shifts usually are 7pm to 7am.
+Call volume is lower in the late evening hours, and very low after midnight.
 Getting woken up at night for a call is a rather infrequent occurrence.

 I have a busy family life.
 Will I have time to volunteer?